dan-counsell-zIwAchjDirM-unsplash

 Why We Love Being A Manchester SEO Agency

 Our Director, Amanda Walls, set up Cedarwood Digital after working in digital marketing for several years.
-Amanda has created training courses for Google and knows more about SEO than most people know about themselves.
-Having travelled all over the world, she tied her flag to Manchester’s mast and decided to start her own digital marketing company.
+Having created training courses for Google and training thousands of individuals through Facebook’s Digital Skills Program, she knows more about SEO than most people know about themselves.
+After travelling all over the world, Amanda tied her flag to Manchester’s mast and decided to start her own digital marketing company.

 A different SEO agency

-We’re based in Spinningfields in the heart of Manchester
+We’re based in Linley House, in the heart of Manchester

 Where We Work

-Our offices are part of a shared workspace where table tennis at lunch is the norm and morning pilates is offered as standard.
-The culture of working amongst other young, flourishing businesses keeps us motivated, and people bringing in their dogs is also an unexpected perk.
-Amanda chose We Work in Manchester because it’s the right mix of work and play, and gives us the space we need to be creative and to focus on growing.
+Our office is located well and truly in the heart of the city – just seconds from the Palace Theatre, and minutes from St Peter’s Square.
+We share a building with other SMEs which brings a strong sense of community and people bringing in their dogs is also an unexpected perk.
+Amanda chose Clockwise in Manchester because it’s the right mix of work and play, and gives us the space we need to be creative and focus on growing.

-The growth of e-commerce and the turn towards a much more digital world makes working in SEO and digital marketing exciting and challenging.
-We never want to rest on our laurels and being in the cut and thrust of a thriving city, in an industry that continues to grow, is more than worth the early morning tram ride and the occasional rainy day.
+The growth of e-commerce and the turn towards a much more digital world makes working in SEO and digital marketing challenging but exciting.
+We never want to rest on our laurels and being in the cut and thrust of a thriving city, in an industry that continues to grow, is more than worth the early morning tram ride and occasional rainy day.

 link-building